RoseTheMarmot/wizard.js/README.md

 **Disable**
 Example: `myWizard.disable(2);` or `myWizard.disable('.myClass');`

 Disables the given step or any step matching a selector string, if it exists.
-The disabled step will not be part of the wizard workflow.
+The disabled step will be removed from the wizard workflow.

 **Enable**
 Example `myWizard.enable(2);` or `myWizard.enable('.myClass');`